oci-landing-zones/terraform-oci-core-landingzone/DEPLOYMENT-GUIDE.md

 ### The Executing Identity

 Terraform CLI executes under the identity passed to Terraform provider.
-In Landing Zone, the identity is defined in *quickstart-input.tfvars* (or *terraform.tfvars*) file.
+Below are the variables that are typically passed to the provider.

     tenancy_ocid         = "<tenancy_ocid>"
     user_ocid            = "<user_ocid>"